bisalzindal-blip/Prediction-of-the-Optimal-NaCl-Concentration-for-Bacterial-Growth/BACion/HOW_TO_RUN.md

 # BACion — How to Run

-## Prediction of the Optimal NaCl Concentration for Bacterial Growth
+## Predicting the Maximum NaCl Concentration Supporting Bacterial Growth

-BACion is a proteome-based machine-learning tool that predicts the optimal NaCl concentration for bacterial growth from a bacterial protein FASTA proteome.
+BACion is a proteome-based machine-learning tool that predicts the **maximum NaCl concentration supporting bacterial growth** from a bacterial protein FASTA proteome.

 # Google Colab